baseershah7/EY_Urban_Heat_Island/README.md

 - Implemented temporal aggregation techniques to ensure model stability
 - Null values in buffer-based features were imputed with 0 to reflect absence of structures or vegetation

+## Additional Analytics

+### Air Pollution & Heat Vulnerability Analysis

+During the exploratory phase, I analyzed:
+- Air pollution indices from raster datasets
+- Heat vulnerability index scores from CSV data

+These datasets were examined to assess correlations with UHI intensity.
+However, they were ultimately excluded from the final model evaluation, as existing features already captured the maximum predictive signals:
+- Thermal bands from satellite imagery
+- Vegetation indices
+- Traffic density metrics
+- Urban infrastructure features

+This streamlined approach ensured model parsimony while retaining interpretability, leading to a more efficient and explainable final solution.

 ## Key Factors

 1. **Satellite Data Resampling**